 During Father Bennett’s tenure he was assisted by the Rev. Gerard W. Rubino (1977-1985) and the Rev. Mark E. Seitz (1983-1985).
 Father Bennett was succeeded by The Rev. Dr. Robin G. Murray (1986-2005).
 St. Andrew’s has also been served by the following clergy and other ministers: the Rev. Tom Tirman (Curate 1989-1991) and the Rev. J. James Gerhart (Curate 1991-1992); Youth Minister Chas Williams (1994-1996); the Rev. Candis Burgess (Assistant to the Rector 1996-1997); two Deacons, the Revs.
 Mary Willow (1986-2006) and Margaret E. Green-Witt (1991-2007); and six associates, The Revs.
 Donald Jaikes, Magar “Mike” Bedrosian, Edward D. Grimes, Donald Lillpopp, Robert James, and Jay P. Coulton (Emeritus).
 Pastor Shanda M. Mahurin served St. Andrew’s for seven years, from 2005-2012.
 She was assisted by the Revs.
 Bedrosian, Lillpopp and James, Deacons, the Rev. Dr. Ludwig Wallner (2007-2012) and the Rev. Elaine Cole (2011-present) and Jody Bowes, Music and Youth Minister.

 In January 2013 Fr.
 Lance Wallace was called to be our priest-in-charge.
 Later that year he was called to be our rector.
 On November 17th of 2013 Bishop Dabney Smith installed Fr.
 Lance as the 4th rector of St. Andrew’s Church.
 Fr.
 Ernie Bennett preached the homily during the installation service and Pastor Shanda shared church memories during the reception.
-The Rev. Bedrosian, the Rev. Lillpopp, the Rev. Fred Scharf and Deacon Ludwig continue to assist as retired clergy when as they are able.
-Deacon Elaine Cole remains as the Deacon and Jody Bowes continues as the organist/choirmaster at St Andrews.
+The Rev. Mike Bedrosian, the Rev. Don Lillpopp, the Rev. Fred Scharf and Deacon Ludwig Wallner continue to assist as retired clergy when as they are able.
+Deacon Elaine Cole remains as Deacon and Jody Bowes continues as organist/choirmaster at St Andrews.